pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

 **advantages of devops**

 DevOps, which combines development and operations, aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 Some key advantages of implementing DevOps practices include:

 **Faster delivery of features** : DevOps enables faster development and deployment of software, allowing for quicker adaptation to market changes and customer needs.

 **Increased frequency of deployments**: By automating the software delivery process, DevOps facilitates frequent and reliable software releases, reducing the time between fixes and improving customer satisfaction.

  **Higher quality products**: Through continuous integration and testing, DevOps helps to identify and address issues earlier in the development process, resulting in higher quality software products.

 **Improved collaboration**: DevOps promotes collaboration between development, operations, and other teams, fostering a culture of shared responsibility and collective ownership.

 **Greater efficiency and productivity**: Automation of manual tasks and streamlined processes lead to improved efficiency, enabling teams to focus on high-value tasks and innovation.

 **Enhanced customer experience**: With faster delivery cycles and more reliable software, DevOps helps in delivering a better experience to end-users, ultimately increasing customer satisfaction and loyalty.

 **Reduced risk**: Continuous monitoring and feedback loops in the DevOps process help in identifying and addressing issues promptly, minimizing the risk of failures and reducing downtime.

+**CI (Continuous Integration)**
-CI (Continuous Integration): It's the practice of developers regularly merging their code changes into a central repository, which is then verified by automated build and tests to catch bugs early.
+It's the practice of developers regularly merging their code changes into a central repository, which is then verified by automated build and tests to catch bugs early.

-Continuous Delivery: It's the practice of automatically preparing code changes for a release to production, ensuring that your software can be deployed at any time with minimal risk.'
+**Continuous Delivery** : It's the practice of automatically preparing code changes for a release to production, ensuring that your software can be deployed at any time with minimal risk.'

+# Git

+**what is version control system**
+A version control system (VCS) is a software tool that helps track and manage changes to files, especially in software development.
+It allows multiple developers to collaborate, maintaining a record of changes made, facilitating collaboration, enabling reversion to previous versions, and managing different versions of files.
+Examples include Git, Subversion (SVN), and Mercurial.

+**Source Code Management**
+Source Code Management (SCM) is a broader term encompassing the management of changes to any kind of information source, not just software source code.
+It involves tracking and controlling changes to documents, programs, and other information assets.

-git pull and git fetch
+**git pull and git fetch**

 git pull: This command is used to fetch the changes from the remote repository and merge them into your local branch.
 It is essentially a combination of git fetch and git merge.
 When you run git pull, it automatically fetches the changes from the remote branch and merges them into your current local branch.